Enigmatic-Smile/docs/locations/README.md

 ## Add Locations
-Every Location is linked to a Brand, and the Brand is linked to the Program.

 To add a location, select a Program from the **Programs** page, click the **+** icon and enter the requested info about the location.
 You can also use the [API to add and modify locations](https://reference.fidel.uk/reference#create-location).